Regional Anesthesia

 • Duration: The fellowship training program will be undertaken over twelve consecutive months and includes four weeks of vacation time.

-• Location: Fellowship training will primarily take place at St Joseph’s and University Hospitals.
-Subspecialty training will be roughly divided 50:50 between those two locations, although this is flexible depending on clinical exposure attained.
+• Location: Fellowship training will take place at St Joseph’s Healthcare London and London Health Sciences Center which includes University Hospital, Victoria Hospital and the LHSC Surgicenter.
+Subspecialty training will be roughly divided evenly between those locations, although this is flexible depending on clinical exposure attained.

 • Call Commitment: Fellows will be expected to be available out of hours (evenings, nights and weekends) to troubleshoot blocks, and follow up blocks sited.
 Coverage will vary dependent on number of fellows.
-A pager will be provided by the department.
-On the majority of occasions troubleshooting would be possible via telephone.
+On most of the occasions, troubleshooting would be possible via telephone.
 The fellow would also be expected to run the acute pain service rounds at weekends once in every 4 weeks.

 Research

-Research is an important and expected component of the fellowship.
+• Research is an important and expected component of the fellowship.
 Fellows are expected to spearhead at least one original research project, including protocol creation, research grant application, ethics approval submission, and participant recruitment.
-This includes:

-• Attendance of at least one major conference (CAS, ASRA or ASA).
-Presentation of an abstract is expected.
+• Attendance of at least one major conference (CAS, ASRA or ASA) is highly encouraged with presentation of an abstract if available.

 Education

-Regional anesthesia specific education will be ongoing throughout the specialty and take the following forms:
+Regional anesthesia specific education will be ongoing throughout the subspecialty and take the following forms:

-• Clinical education.
-During specialty training days fellows will be working under the direct supervision of an experienced regional anesthetist.
-Opportunity will be available to hone recognition of sonoanatomy, appropriate block selection, needling skills, single shot and catheter blocks.
-Follow-up and post-procedure management of nerve blocks will be an important and necessary focus of this component of training.
+• Clinical education: During subspecialty training days, fellows will work under the direct supervision of an experienced regional anesthetist.
+They will have the opportunity to enhance their recognition of sonoanatomy, refine their block selection and needling skills, and perform both single-shot and catheter blocks.
+An essential focus of this training component will be the follow-up and post-procedure management of nerve blocks.

-• Regional journal club.
-Journal club will be held between 2 and 4 times per month for the duration of the fellowship.
+• Regional Anesthesia Journal club: Journal club will be held between 2 and 4 times per month for the duration of the fellowship.
 Relevant articles will be presented and analysed.
-Fellows will be expected to present regularly (at least monthly) at these rounds, and supervise presenting residents.
+Fellows will be expected to present regularly (at least monthly) at these rounds and supervise presenting residents.

 Resources